MicrosoftDocs/azure-devops-yaml-schema/task-reference/cmd-line-v2.md

 **`script`** - **Script**<br>
 `string`.
 Required.
 Default value: `echo Write your commands here\n\necho Use the environment variables input below to pass secret variables to this script`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Contents of the script you want to run.
+The contents of the script you want to run.
-Default value: `echo Write your commands here\n\necho Hello world\n"`.
 <!-- :::editable-content-end::: -->
 <br>